gracelgilbert/watercolor-stylization/README.md

 </p>
 ### Blurring passes
 #### Gaussian blur
-The first blurring pass is a 5 by 5 gaussian blur with a sigma value of 1.
+The first blurring pass is an 11 by 11 gaussian blur with a sigma value of 3.
 This blur pass is used later in the edge darkening process.

 ![](Images/Blur.png)
 <p align="center">
   Gaussian blur pass
 </p>
 #### Bleeding blur pass
 This blurring pass is a much stronger blur, using a 21 by 21 guassian blur with a sigma value of 20.
 This blur is only applied to the areas of geometry with a high bleeding parameter, specifically the areas that had been extruded out in the vertex deformation stage.
 This gives the effect that those areas of geometry had high levels of pigment bleeding.
-To only bleed in certain areas, I have an average bleed amount variable.
-When I iterate through the pixels that are taken into account in the gaussian blur, I sample the control map at those pixels and average out their bleeding values.
-I then scale the blurred color by this average bleeding amount and scale the non blurred color by 1 - the average bleeding amount and add the two colors together.
+When determining the blurred value of a pixel, I take the maximum blur value of all pixels within the kernel so that if a blurred section is at the edge of an object, the nearby non-blurred pixels still blur.
+This extends the blurring beyond the border of the object, as it would in real watercolor painting.

+To achieve a realistic bleeding effect, I had to take into account the depth of the geometry, which is why a depth map is passed as input.
+If a non bled portion of an object is painted in front of a bled object, the bleeding of the background object should not spread into the foreground object, unless they are part of the same object.
+This is to reflect that people generally paint a complete object, rather than painting part of an object, letting it try, and then painting the rest.
+Therefore, all of the pigment would be wet and therefore be able to bleed together, regardless of depth sorting.
+To accomplish this, each object has a unique ID, the previously mentioned check to avoid incorrect foreground and background interaction only occurs when the two objects have distinct IDS.

 ![](Images/Bleed.png)
 <p align="center">
   Bleeding blur pass
 </p>

-### Compositing effects
+### Edge darkening
 The final stage involves adding the edge darkening effect on top of the bleeded image.
-To do this, I start by subtracting the "ColorImage" color from the 5 by 5 gaussian blur image.
-I then take 1 + the maximum of the RGB channels of this subtracted image color.
-The final output color is the bleeded image color with each channel raised to this 1 + max(RGB) value.
+To do this, I start by subtracting the "ColorImage" color from the 11 by 11 gaussian blur image.
+I use the maximum RGB channel of this subtracted color value to calculate a darkening parameter.
+The final output color is the bleeded image color with each channel raised to this darkening parameter.
 Taking the difference between the blurred and non blurred images isolates the edges.
 The closer to the edge the larger the maximum RGB value will be.
 When the bleeded color is raised to this power, it will raise the edges to a higher power.
 Since the colors are in the 0 to 1 range, raising to the higher power darkens them more.
+To further heighten the edge darking, I use a process similar to how I distribute hand tremor deformation, which is dotting the normal and view vector to identify the edges of geometry from the camera's perspective.
+I add darkening to these areas of the geometry to create a more intense edge darkening effect.
+Because edge darkening occurs in a screen space operation that only has access to the rendered out texture, to access the normal and view vector values, I perform the necessary calculations instead in the original vertex shader and store the edge darkening value in the blue channel of my control map.

-Therefore, this process darkens the edges, which is a realistic effect when painting with watercolors.
-The strength of this edge darkening effect is scaled by a parameter that is stored in the control map and created with FBM, preventing entire edges from being darkened.
-This makes it more natural looking.
+The strength of this edge darkening effect is varied in scale according to a parameter that is stored in the control map and created with FBM, preventing entire edges from being darkened.
+This makes the effect it more natural looking.

 ![](Images/Control.png)
 <p align="center">